trychlos/pwix-roles/README.md

     });
 ```

+### Scoped vs. non-scoped roles

+As soon as an application needs roles, it needs an application administrator.
+So, as far as Roles is concerned, there is always at least one non-scoped roles.

+An application may too want manage scoped roles, whatever be - from Roles point of view - the exact scope semantic.

+Roles considers that scopes are dynamic, and cannot be all known.
+At any moment, it is so only possible to attribute to a user a scoped role for an existing scope.

+From scope point of view, several strategies are possible:

+- in an accounts manager, we can attribute to every user scoped roles to existing scopes (as soon, at least, as we are able to have a list of these scopes)

+- at the scope domain level, we can managed users permissions by attributing them scoped roles.

 ## Package configuration

 The package's behavior can be configured through a call to the `Roles.configure()` method, with just a single javascript object argument, which itself should only contains the options you want override.